SUMTER, SOUTH CAROLINA

 Some reporters have begun to push back, against Trump in particular, when it comes to this sort of thing, but for the most part the tightly sealed political messaging mill remains in tact.

-Beyond the most basic instinct toward survival and a guarantee you’ll be able to pay your mortgage, it’s also a genuine rush to break a news story.
+Beyond the most basic instinct toward survival and a guarantee you’ll be able to pay your rent, it’s also a genuine rush to break a news story.
 To know something no one else does and be the one to tell the world.
-It’s a thirst for the look on another journalist’s face when you beat them to the time stamp just below your byline.
+It’s fueled by a thirst for the look on another journalist’s face when you beat them to the time stamp just below your byline.
 Most people who stay in the breaking news business are there because it’s a subtle way to get off in public and be celebrated for it.

 For the others — who end up writing bitter sounding articles like this one — the excitement of being credentialed cattle wares off once you understand what it really is you’ve signed up for.
 It becomes a case of drowning against all odds in exhausting cynicism.